-- Non-transport fuel combustion describes the emissions and energy calculations for the combustion of fuels for non-transport activities.
+- Transport fuel combustion: this covers the emissions and energy calculations for the combustion of fuels for transport activities.
+For example, fuels combusted in ships, planes, trains and road registered vehicles. - Non-transport fuel combustion: this describes the emissions and energy calculations for the combustion of fuels for non-transport activities.
 This includes fuels combusted in activities that do not meet the criteria of transport.
 For example, fuels in vehicles that are not road registered. - Purchased electricity: if you purchase electricity that has been generated outside of your facility, (for example from the main grid in a state/territory) then you will need to enter the amount as purchased electricity.
 This will result in scope 2 emissions.
 If you consume electricity that has been produced onsite, the amount will be entered as consumed without combustion.
 There are no emissions associated with electricity that is consumed without combustion, but the energy consumption is reported. - Consumed without combustion: certain fuels and energy sources can be consumed without combustion.
 For example, natural gas can be consumed as a feedstock, solvents may be consumed in painting activities and electricity generated onsite is also consumed.
 There are no emissions from fuels and energy sources consumed without combustion, but energy consumption is reported. - Electricity/energy produced: the production of electricity and other energy products contributes to the reporting threshold of a facility/corporation and is, therefore, reportable.
 Energy sources include electricity generated onsite, saleable coal, crude oil and other fuels and energy sources listed in the 'electricity/energy produced' drop-down menu. - Fugitive emissions (direct entry): fugitive emissions are associated with several industry sectors including, but not limited to: - " mining, for example, methane released as part of coal extraction - " oil and gas, for example, release of gas from venting - " waste, for example, emissions from decomposition of solid waste or from wastewater treatment.

-The Threshold Calculator is not capable of dealing with the complex calculations associated with estimating fugitive emissions so direct entry is the only option available.
-See NGER calculators13 and NGER reporting guides14 to assist with calculating fugitive emissions.
+The Threshold Calculator is not capable of dealing with the complex calculations associated with estimating fugitive emissions, so direct entry is the only option available.
+See NGER calculators14 and NGER reporting guides15 to assist with calculating fugitive emissions.